Saghen/frizbee/README.md

 - `MISMATCH_PENALTY`: Penalty for a mismatch (substitution)
 - `GAP_OPEN_PENALTY`: Penalty for opening a gap (deletion/insertion)
 - `GAP_EXTEND_PENALTY`: Penalty for extending a gap (deletion/insertion)
-- `PREFIX_BONUS`: Bonus for matching the first character of the haystack
+- `PREFIX_BONUS`: Bonus for matching the first character of the haystack (e.g. "h" on "hello_world")
+- `OFFSET_PREFIX_BONUS`: Bonus for matching the second character of the haystack, if the first character is not a letter (e.g. "h" on "_hello_world")
 - `DELIMITER_BONUS`: Bonus for matching _after_ a delimiter character (e.g. "hw" on "hello_world", will give a bonus on "w")
 - `CAPITALIZATION_BONUS`: Bonus for matching a capital letter after a lowercase letter (e.g. "b" on "fooBar" will receive a bonus on "B")
 - `MATCHING_CASE_BONUS`: Bonus for matching the case of the needle (e.g. "WorLd" on "WoRld" will receive a bonus on "W", "o", "d")